typewriter1/panda3d-docs/programming/physics/bullet/hello-world.rst

 Let's put everything learned on this page together into a single script, which is shown below.
 It assumes that you have an .egg model of a 1 by 1 by 1 box.

-when running the script you will see a box falling down onto an invisible plane.
+When running the script you will see a box falling down onto an invisible plane.
 The plane is invisible simply because we didn't parent a visual mode below the plane's rigid body node.
 Of course we could have done so.